Daniel Federkeil: University career

 In his fifth year, he totaled 31 tackles, 12 for losses, 4 sacks, 2 forced fumbles, 1 fumble recovery and 4 passes defended.

 He was Canada West nominee for J.P.
 Metras trophy as CIS Lineman-of-the-Year and was unanimous conference All-Star and second-team All-Canadian choice.
 He was named University of Calgary Athlete-of-the-Year in 2006.
 He was one of two CIS players in East-West Shrine Game.
 In 2005, he was team nominee for Lineman-of-the-Year and was second-team CIS All-Canadian.
-He started seven games as a sophomore and had 14 tackles, five for losses, four sacks, two FF and one blocked FG.
+He started seven games as a second year student and had 14 tackles, five for losses, four sacks, two FF and one blocked FG.

 Professional career

 Toronto Argonauts

-Federkeil was selected 5th overall by the Toronto Argonauts of the Canadian Football League in the 2006 CFL Draft.
+Federkeil was selected 5th overall by the Toronto Argonauts of the Canadian Football League in the 2006 CFL draft.
 Despite this, he never played for the Argos.

 Indianapolis Colts

-Federkeil went undrafted in the 2006 NFL Draft.
+Federkeil went undrafted in the 2006 NFL draft.
 He was signed by the Indianapolis Colts following the draft.
 Played in two games on special teams against Tennessee and Jacksonville.
 Was subsequently moved to the practice roster until being re-signed on December 2, 2006, near the end of the regular season.
 He played on special teams against the Kansas City Chiefs in the wild-card round of the playoffs.
 The Colts went on to win the Super Bowl XLI to conclude the 2006 NFL season.

 He played in the first 8 games of the 2007 NFL season as a member of the special teams unit.
 He suffered a concussion on December 5, 2007.

-In the 2008 NFL Season Federkeil started the first 3 games at right guard.
+In the 2008 NFL season Federkeil started the first 3 games at right guard.
 Played as a member of the special teams unit in last 9 games of the regular season.
 Started at right guard against the San Diego Chargers on January 3, 2009, in a wild-card playoff game.
-The Colts lost 23-17 in overtime.
+The Colts lost 23–17 in overtime.

 During the 2009 NFL season Federkeil played in six games as a back-up offensive tackle and member of the special teams unit before being placed on injured reserve on November 22, 2009.